-According to the Graduate Management Admission Council (GMAC), prospective business school students seem to think so, with 35% interested in a career in finance when they graduate.
+According to the Graduate Management Admission Council (GMAC), prospective business school students seem to think so, with 37% interested in a career in finance after they graduate.

 Finance Careers | Pros & Cons